 In addition to the success stories of studios such as Riot Games or indie projects such as ‘Stardew Valley’, there are also repeated examples of failure in the games industry.
 For example, Polish developer studio CD Projekt managed to recover from an unprecedented crisis in 2020 thanks to storytelling.
 Following the storyline of ‘Rise, Fall, and Redemption’, co-founder Marcin Iwinski staged himself as a reformed mentor for millions of gamers worldwide.

 Founded in Poland in the late 1980s, the game development studio ‘CD Projekt’ achieved worldwide success with its game ‘The Witcher 3 – Wild Hunt’ in 2015.
-The third instalment in a trilogy about the character of the witcher Geralt von Riva was long regarded by fans and the media as a prime example of storytelling in the role-playing game genre and helped the studio to sell a total of 50 million copies of the game.
+The third installment in a trilogy about the character of witcher Geralt von Riva was long regarded by fans and the media as a prime example of storytelling in the role-playing game genre and helped the studio to sell a total of 50 million copies of the game.
 So it’s no wonder that five years later, gamers around the world were still eagerly awaiting the new supposed guarantee of success from the developer studio.

 The release of the dystopian open-world role-playing game ‘Cyberpunk 2077’ in 2020 plunged the company into a serious crisis: the game, which was showered with praise in advance, was sharply criticised worldwide by disappointed fans due to technical problems.
 In the end, there was even a class action lawsuit filed by angry shareholders.